HoceineEl/Personal-Portfolio/content/projects/Remind me .md

 ## Remind Me | ذكرني Extension

 Elevate your spiritual journey with Remind Me, a thoughtful Chrome and Firefox extension designed to infuse your day with moments of reflection and connection to Allah.
 Tailor your reminders with verses, Azkar for morning and evening, or soothing Quranic recitations.
+The extension is meticulously crafted by Hoceine El Idrissi, a passionate full-stack web developer from Morocco.

 <MdImage text="/images/my_projects/dakkerni/home.jpg"></MdImage>

 ## Project Overview

 Remind Me serves as your spiritual companion, sending customizable notifications at intervals of your choice.
 Stay connected with Allah throughout your day.
+Whether you prefer verses, Azkar, or Quranic recitations, Remind Me offers a diverse range of customizable options to cater to your spiritual preferences.

 ## Key Features